 AirDrop or drag your .mov

 AirDrop from iPhone, or drag a file from Finder.
-The page processes everything locally.
+The page processes everything locally, so the upload bar you'd see on other sites never appears.

 FAQ